A thriving democracy is within our reach, and together, we can make it a reality.

 We must level the playing field for women candidates of all backgrounds to run, win, and lead.

-Electing more women to every level of government will strengthen our democracy by making it more representative, reviving bi-partisanship & collaboration, improving policy outcomes, encouraging a new style of leadership, and building greater trust in our elected bodies.
+Electing more women will strengthen our democracy by better representing its rich diversity, reviving bipartisanship, improving policy outcomes, encouraging a new style of leadership, and cultivating trust in our elected bodies.

 The U.S. ranks behind 100 other countries for women's representation, with women making up less than a quarter of every level of government.
 Yet progress is possible.
 With the momentum of a growing movement pushing us forward, we can win gender parity in our lifetimes - but only with new strategies that target the structural causes of women’s underrepresentation.